- The netwtw04.sys error in Windows 10 is a BSoD stop code that occurs when launching apps or unplugging your headphones.

 Hence, run a full system scan on your PC to remove every possible virus corruption.
 You can also use Windows’ built-in antivirus, Windows Defender.

 Note: There are several third-parties antivirus software around that you may use.
 However, if you are done scanning your PC, it is advisable that you remove all detected viruses; the option may be clean or deleted depending on the Antivirus that you are using.

 - Go to Start, type cmd, and click on Run as Administrator to start Command Prompt with full privileges.

 - Wait for the scanning process to complete and then restart your computer.
 All corrupted files will be replaced on reboot.

-If you have the option to uninstall your secondary antivirus, you may do that and consider changing your secondary antivirus programs and use alternatives such as Bitdefender, BullGuard, and Malwarebytes.
-These security programs are highly recommended due to their versatility and excellent performance.
+If you have the option to uninstall your secondary antivirus, you may do that and consider changing your secondary antivirus programs and using an alternative that will not interfere with your system.

 - Shut down your PC and turn it on again.

 - Navigate to the Run in Safe Mode option and hit Enter.